How to Learn German with Subtitles: 3 Simple Methods to Boost Your Fluency

 This is where it gets interesting.

 Like I said above, with this way of using subtitles to learn German, you can even dive into a particular niche and learn its vocabulary in a fun way.

 Like crime shows?
-Watch “Sherlock” or “Luther” on Netflix or “The Wire” on Amazon with German subtitles.
+Watch something like “The Wire” on Amazon with German subtitles.
 Want to learn about science and nature?
-Check out “Planet Earth,” “Cosmos” or “Life” on Netflix!
+Check out “Our Planet” or “Our Universe” on Netflix!

 You get the idea.
 Basically, whatever niche theme or topic a TV show or movie has will have special vocab associated with it.
 It can be really fun to learn the wacky German words for your interests!

 Even if a show isn’t on Netflix or other places like Amazon, you can still get German subtitles for essentially any popular film or TV show.